AleDiass/Api-login-register-Tests/README.md

                 "pass":"123",
                 "passverify":"123",
                 }
-    - ###### Jwt in Header : You need send a 'Authorization key with Jwt token In Value' Route : "http://localhost:3000/CheckAuth"
+    - ###### Jwt in Request Header : You need send a 'Authorization key with Jwt token In Value' Route : "http://localhost:3000/CheckAuth"
              Method:Get